Acetaminophen Toxicity Medication

 Metoclopramide (Reglan, Metozolv)

 Metoclopramide functions as an antiemetic by blocking dopamine receptors in the chemoreceptor trigger zone of the central nervous system.
+It also enhances gastrointestinal motility and accelerates gastric emptying time.
 This agent is of low cost and is generally considered an initial drug of choice for the treatment of nausea.

 Ondansetron (Zofran, Zuplenz)